angular/angular/aio/content/start/index.md

     <code-example header="src/app/product-list/product-list.component.html" path="getting-started/src/app/product-list/product-list.component.3.html"></code-example>

     The application now displays the name and description of each product in the list.
-    Notice that the final product does not have a description paragraph.
+    Note that the final product does not have a description paragraph.
     Angular doesn't create the `<p>` element because the product's description property is empty.

     <div class="lightbox">